Morocco landmarks overview:

 Merzouga, the Sahara desert:

-One of the finest excursions from Marrakech is to spend the night in a tent beneath the stars in the midst of the Sahara desert.
+One of the finest excursions from Marrakech is to spend the night in a tent beneath the stars in the Sahara desert.
 Keep in mind that the Sahara desert has two main locations that are easily accessible from Marrakech: Zagora and Merzouga.
 The Zagora desert is roughly a 7-hour drive from Marrakech, passing via the beautiful Draa Valley.

-Despite the fact that its dunes are not as magnificent as those of Merzouga, if you just have a few days, it is the ideal place to spend a night in the desert.
+Although its dunes are not as magnificent as those of Merzouga, if you just have a few days, it is the ideal place to spend a night in the desert.
 The second alternative is Merzouga, one of the world’s most magnificent deserts, where a sea of immaculate dunes dominates the landscape and where you may spend one of the finest nights of your life beneath the stars.

 Any of these trips may be done by renting a vehicle or taking a cab, and then hiring one of the 4 4 tours across the desert that are available at the entry.
 Another more pleasant and safe alternative is to book one of these Marrakech excursions with a Spanish-speaking guide, who will pick you up from your hotel.